McGuire00/Blackbird/README.md

 # Blackbird

-This project is for learning and staying up to do with all things congress.
+This project is for learning and staying up to date with all things congress.